public-radiation/TF790_Carplay/README.md

 #### Missing Windows partition (TF981)

 Sometimes the package files image.cfg specifies a non-existing windows partition.
 If that is te case you get a error during image dump.
-Useing force option allows you to finish the dump, remove the windows parition line from the cfg and you can repackage the file.
+Using force option allows you to finish the dump, remove the windows partition line from the cfg and you can repackage the file.

 #### Extract device tree